Blodwenn/LibreOfficeAgendaGenerator/README.md

 - A full-year calendar with links to each day.
 - Monthly overview pages.
 - Hyperlinked daily pages, with each day linked to its monthly and yearly view.

+The script will open a new LibreOffice Writer window to load and use the daily template.
+**Do not modify, close, or interact with either Writer window while the script is running.** Any interference could cause the generation to fail or corrupt the output document.

+> [!WARNING]
+> Generating daily pages for an entire year is a heavy operation and may take **several minutes** to complete.
+Please be patient while the script runs.

+Then, once the process has finished you can export the file as a pdf, and use it on you reMarkable.

 ## Template Customization